-All CCHA activities that may affect an owner's ability to lease a unit will be processed as rapidly as possible, in order to minimize vacancy losses for owners.
+All PHA activities that may affect an owner's ability to lease a unit will be processed as rapidly as possible, in order to minimize vacancy losses for owners.

-The CCHA will provide owners with a handbook that explains the program, including HUD and CCHA policies and procedures, in easy-to-understand language.
+The PHA will provide owners with a handbook that explains the program, including HUD and PHA policies and procedures, in easy-to-understand language.

-The CCHA will give special attention to helping new owners succeed through activities such as:
+The PHA will give special attention to helping new owners succeed through activities such as:

-Providing the owner with a designated CCHA contact person.
+Providing the owner with a designated PHA contact person.

-Coordinating inspection and leasing activities between the CCHA, the owner, and the family.
+Coordinating inspection and leasing activities between the PHA, the owner, and the family.

-Initiating telephone contact with the owner to explain the inspection process, and providing an inspection booklet and other resource materials about HUD housing quality standards.
+Initiating telephone contact with the owner to explain the inspection process and providing an inspection booklet and other resource materials about HUD housing quality standards.

-Providing other written information about how the program operates, including answers to frequently asked questions.
+Providing other written information about how the program operates through a landlord handbook, including answers to frequently asked questions.